-Clients can get help enrolling in to OHP including children who are covered through OHP Now Covers Me and clients who are eligible for prenatal care and 60 day postpartum care through CAWEM Plus.
+Clients can get help enrolling in OHP including children who are covered through OHP Now Covers Me and clients who are eligible for prenatal care and 60-day postpartum care through CAWEM Plus.
 To find an OHP-certified community partner for help applying, the client can go here →, enter their zip code and choose "Community Partner" under "Organization Type" to find one.

 Other State Programs available in Oregon related to reproductive health and pregnancy